annefou/shyft-doc/sphinx/index.rst

 Documentation of Shyft is available at `shyft.readthedocs.io <https://shyft.readthedocs.io>`_ and is under continuous development.

-Our primary source of documentation is through this website, though a few recipes remain on the `shyft wiki <https://github.com/statkraft/shyft/wiki>`_.
+Our primary source of documentation is through this website.

 Contents: